nickpresta/gowave/README.md

 ## Authentication

-The gowave library does not directly handle authentication.
-Instead, when creating a new client, pass an `http.Client` that can handle authentication for you.
+The gowave library does not directly handle authentication and relies on you to provide an `http.Client` that can handle authentication for you.
-The easiest and recommended way to do this is using the [goauth2](https://code.google.com/p/goauth2/) library, but you can always use any other library that provides an `http.Client`.
+The easiest and recommended way to do this is using the [goauth2](https://code.google.com/p/goauth2/) library.

 ```go
 t := &oauth.Transport{